corbincargil/shopping-cart/README.md

 ## Live Preview:

-Use this link to access a live preview of the game:
+Use this link to access a live preview of the site:

 https://corbincargil.github.io/shopping-cart/